nvinayvarma189/nvinayvarma189.github.io/content/til/mvcc-timeout-postgres.md

 date = 2023-03-25
 updated = 2023-03-25
 type = "post"
-description = "How to trouble shoot different kind of time outs" in_search_index = true
+description = "How to troubleshoot different kind of timeouts in Postgres" in_search_index = true
 [taxonomies]
 TIL-Tags = ["database"]